rdunlop/unicycling-registration/README.md

 * AgeGroupEntries: Each age entry has a start-age and end-age.
 * WheelSize: The wheel size that the age enty must use, and the competitor must use.
+* EventClass: The style of competition (Artistic, Street, Two-Attempt-Distance, etc)
+* JudgeType: describes the various types of judges that we have (Presentation, Technical, Street, etc) and their scoring behaviors.

 * TimeResult: The results of a timed race for a registrant